Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolUserLicense.md

 ```

 ### -RemoveLicenses
-A list of licenses to remove from the user.
+Specifies an array of licenses to remove from the user.

 ```yaml
 Type: String[]